 RE in the Early Years

 At St Patrick’s we teach RE using ‘Learning and Growing as the People of God’.
 This document is the curriculum strategy for Religious Education in Catholic Primary Schools in the Archdiocese of Birmingham.
 It lays out clearly the steps to be taken in RE at each stage of every term in the Nursery and Primary Years.
 It provides, therefore, the foundations for improved partnership between school, home and parish, a partnership that lies at the heart of Catholic Education.

-This term we will be exploring the units on 'Christmas' and 'People who help us'.
+This term we will be exploring the units on 'Lent' and 'Holy Week'.

 Virtues & Values

 Our focus for the first half of Spring Term is